detekt/detekt/detekt-generator/documentation/style.md

 Library updates can introduce naming clashes with your own classes which might result in compilation errors.

 #### Configuration options:

+* `excludeImports` (default: `""`)

+   Define a whitelist of package names that should be allowed to be imported with wildcard imports.

 ### MaxLineLength